mapsedge/py-sync/README.md

 # py-sync

 # Disclaimer
 This software is provided "as-is," without any warranty of any kind.
-The authors are not responsible for any damages or issues that may arise from its use.
+The author disclaims all responsibility for any damages or issues that may arise from its use.
 Use at your own risk.

 # Description
 Automatically syncs a saved local file to an FTP server at the moment when it is saved